qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 ............................

 |mActionAddDb2Layer| The DB2 provider uses ODBC to connect to a DB2 database.
 Windows includes ODBC by default.
-On *IX systems the unixodbc package needs to be installed.
+On Linux and UNIX systems the **unixodbc** package needs to be installed.
 You also need the DB2 Data Server Client installed on the system where you will be using QGIS.